By David Forest, editor, Strategic Investor

-Finding financing at a reasonable price will depend on a number of factors.
-That includes the skills of management, the quality of the property, the stage the company is in, the current share structure, and so on.
+Finding financing at a reasonable price depends on several factors… like the skills of management, the quality of the property, the stage the company is in, the current share structure, and so on.

 That makes Financing (or Phinancing) one of the most important elements of the “Nine Ps.”

 Politics – There’s No Avoiding Banana Republic Politics

 Politics touches almost every aspect of life in mining.